DronePayloadTeam3/drone-design-analysis/README.md

 # Drone-Design-Analysis-Team-3

-MATLAB_based UAV arm design and optimization project using CAD modeling, thrust_to_weight analysis, finite element analysis (FEA), and material cost optimization to evaluate structural performance and payload capacity.
+MATLAB-based UAV arm design and optimization project using CAD modeling, thrust-to-weight analysis, finite element analysis (FEA), and material cost optimization to evaluate structural performance and payload capacity.

-This project was completed as part of the MathWorks Classroom Challenge and demonstrates the application of CAD modeling, MATLAB programming, thrust_to_weight analysis, and finite element analysis (FEA) to optimize UAV drone arm performance.
+This project was completed as part of the MathWorks Classroom Challenge and demonstrates the application of CAD modeling, MATLAB programming, thrust-to-weight analysis, and finite element analysis (FEA) to optimize UAV drone arm performance.

 ---